google-deepmind/dm-haiku/README.md

 than just using object properties) so that we can convert your code into a pure function using `hk.transform`.

-When using modules you need to define functions and transform them using `hk.transform`.
-This function wraps your function into an object that provides `init` and `apply` methods.
+When using modules you need to define functions and transform them into a pair of pure functions using `hk.transform`.
+See our [quickstart](#quickstart) for more details about the functions returned from `transform`:
-These run your original function under writer/reader monads allowing us to collect and inject parameters, state (e.g. batch norm statistics) and rng keys:

 ```python
 def forward_fn(x):